Frequently asked questions

-The Confidentiality Advisory Group (CAG) receives and reviews applications from researchers who propose to access confidential patient information without consent must go through the Confidentiality Advisory Group (CAG).
-It will advise on whether there is sufficient justification for the HRA or the Secretary of State for Health to approve- any query regarding CAG can be sent to: HRA.CAG@nhs.net.
+The Confidentiality Advisory Group (CAG) receives and reviews applications from researchers who propose to access confidential patient information without consent.
+The CAG advises on whether there is sufficient justification for the HRA or the Secretary of State for Health to approve- any query regarding CAG can be sent to: HRA.CAG@nhs.net.
 Application is via the IRAS system.

 Letter of No Objection